 - Sun-drying: Plantain leaves, cocoa pods, and palm tree leaves are sun-dried for several days.

-- Mixing: The ash is combined with water, filtered, and then mixed with shea butter, palm kernel oil, and coconut oil.
+- Mixing: The ash is combined with water, filtered, then mixed with shea butter, palm kernel oil, and coconut oil.

 - Cooking: The mixture is cooked for at least 24 hours, with constant stirring.